Winter in Connecticut used to be brutal.

 As a state closely associated with all things quaint, Connecticut is the place to be for a charming celebration of the holiday season.

-The Greenwich Avenue shopping district is typically bustling with shoppers during the holiday season.
+The Greenwich Avenue shopping district typically bustles with shoppers during the holiday season.
 That said, it’s not your only option for gift-giving in Connecticut.

-There are plenty of places throughout the state to find the most unique gifts to delight your family and friends.
-And even a few options to make your own unique holiday presents.
+There are plenty of places throughout the state to find the most unique Connecticut gift ideas to delight your family and friends.
+There are even a few options to make your own unique holiday presents.
+Or explore our guide to the best road trip gifts, if you want something both functional and creative.

-Top places to shop for antiques, vintage items, and locally-crafted gifts include:
+The top places to shop for antiques, vintage items, and locally crafted gifts include:

-But you can explore a full list of holiday and winter markets on the Connecticut state website.
+You can explore a full list of holiday and winter markets on the Connecticut state website.
+Who knows?
+You may run into Santa Claus at a few of these.

 Create a handcrafted gift this season when you visit A Maze in Pottery.
-You could also paint a holiday work of art (paintbrush in one hand, glass of liquid courage in the other) at Pinot’s Palette in Harbor Point in Stamford.
+You could also paint a holiday work of art (paintbrush in one hand, glass of liquid courage in the other) at Pinot’s Palette in the Harbor Point neighborhood of the city of Stamford.

 Greenwich Reindeer Festival